Poodle

 Top Takeaways

-Smart, funny and up for anything, a Poodle can be a great pet for a new or experienced pet parent.
-They need plenty of attention, but you’ll be rewarded with plenty of love and lifetime of laughs.
+Smart, agile and up for anything, Poodles are great pets for new and experienced pet owners.
+They need lots of attention, but you’ll be rewarded for your time with plenty of love and laughs, and hopefully many, many birthday parties.

-Expert input provided by Kate Knutson, DVM, of Pet Crossing Animal Hospital & Dental Clinic in Bloomington, Minn., and Michelle Alexandre, CPDT, of Patience Inspired Dog Training in Burlington, Vt.
+Expert input provided by Kate Knutson, DVM, of Pet Crossing Animal Hospital & Dental Clinic in Bloomington, Minn.; Michelle Alexandre, CPDT, of Patience Inspired Dog Training in Burlington, Vt.; and Mary Olund, Poodle Club of America board member and 40-year veteran Poodle breeder.

 Search for Adoptable Poodles Near You